 ED cautions public against fake summons, impostors

-The Enforcement Directorate on Monday cautioned the public against "impersonation" of its summons or letters by unscrupulous elements to extort money, even as it asked victims to contact the federal probe agency in case of trouble.
-In a statement, the agency said such fake communications have been brought to its notice and accordingly, FIRs have been registered.
+The Enforcement Directorate (ED) on Monday cautioned the public about "impersonation" of its summons or letters by unscrupulous elements to extort money, even as it asked victims to contact the federal probe agency in case of trouble.
+In a statement, the agency said at least nine such fake communications have been brought to its notice in the recent past and accordingly FIRs have been registered.

-In one such case, the agency said, an accused was arrested for his involvement in sending email from a fake email-ID "synonymous" to an ED officer.
-In order to "overcome" such nuisances, the agency has taken appropriate measures and started following certain practices so that these unscrupulous elements are not able to harass private persons, according to the statement.
+In one such case, the agency said, an accused was arrested in Kolkata for his involvement in sending an email from a fake ID that was similar to an ED officer's e-mail.
+In September 2017, the agency similarly filed a criminal complaint with the Delhi Police after it came to light that a person being probed in a money laundering case had allegedly got calls from the official landline number of the ED director seeking his address for a summons to be sent to him.
+In order to "overcome" such a nuisance, the agency has taken appropriate measures and started following certain practices so that unscrupulous elements are not able to harass private persons, the ED statement said.

 The agency that enforces the stringent Prevention of Money Laundering Act (PMLA) and the Foreign Exchange Management Act (FEMA) in the country said victims of such frauds can contact the agency at Chandigarh regional office (0172-2540465), Delhi (011-23210692), Mumbai (022-22614091), Chennai (044-28255051) and Kolkata (033-23378343).
 People can also contact the ED head office in Delhi at 011- 24692055 or email at dir-enforcement@nic.in.

-"The ED always stands by its five core values of integrity, accountability, commitment, excellence and impartiality.
-ED seeks close co-operation from all stake holders and appeals them to share such instances immediately with ED without any hesitation," the agency said.
+"The ED always stands by its five core values of integrity, accountability, commitment, excellence, and impartiality.
+ED seeks close cooperation from all stakeholders and appeals to them to share such instances immediately with ED without any hesitation," the agency said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)